False Claims Act, Whistleblower, and Qui Tam Matters

 Miller Shah LLP has broad experience in handling legal issues related to fraudulent claims, whistleblower protection, and qui tam recoveries under the federal False Claims Act, Dodd-Frank Whistleblower Provisions, and similar state laws.
 Our attorneys are powerful and proven advocates for employees, executives, and citizens who come forward to assist the government in exposing fraud and illegal activities.

 With numerous offices across the United States, Miller Shah has the capacity to handle whistleblower cases nationwide.
 Miller Shah also teams with Raffaele Scalcione in Milan, Italy to assist clients in European countries.
-Our affiliation with overseas law firms via the Integrated Advisory Group also enables us to engage in False Claims Act and whistleblower cases originating in or impacting the United States, involving significant extraterritorial aspects in the the European Union.
+Our affiliation with overseas law firms via the International Advisory Group also enables us to engage in False Claims Act and whistleblower cases originating in or impacting the United States, involving significant extraterritorial aspects in the the European Union.

 We have positioned ourselves so that we can help anyone in need.
 Clients may have seen something that troubled them when working overseas, and we will help them once they bring that information back to the United States.
 Because the False Claims Act covers so many areas, we will consult with them before moving forward.